Italian

-A Vickers design used as anti-torpedo boat guns on ships built before World War I.
+A Vickers design used as anti-torpedo boat guns on battleships built before World War I.

 Gun Characteristics